xcapit/karma-registry/README.md

 | Phase 2 | Reflector Oracle integration: audits, price feeds, climate/territory context |
 | Phase 3 | Decentralized Identity (DID/VC) with Veramo + cross-org credential registry |

+> Only **Phase 1** is being delivered as part of the Hackathon.
+> Phases 2 and 3 are part of the extended development roadmap.

 ---

 ## Built by